United Artists Theatre

 The Hippodrome Theatre was opened March 1, 1919 with Bessie Barriscale in “Two-Ton Betty” plus 6-acts of vaudeville on the stage.
 It was equipped with a Wurlitzer 4 ranks organ.
 It was originally designed in a Spanish Gothic hybrid style in a collaboration of local architects Binder & Curtis with San Francisco architects Weeks & Day.
 The tall narrow facade with spindly columns and tracery would find even better interpretation several years later in Weeks & Day’s California (Fox) Theatre, just down the street.

-On September 22, 1922 it was renamed American Theatre, but from June 28, 1938 it spent many years (in an Art Deco reincarnation) as the State Theatre.
-It was finally the UA Theatre, with a towering neon vertical sign much like that of several other UA houses, most notably the one in Berkeley.
+On September 22, 1922 it was renamed Beatty’s American Theatre, screening Lewis Stone in “The Prisoner of Zenda” & Ben Turpin in “Home Made Movies” plus vaudeville on the stage.
+From June 28, 1938 it spent many years (in an Art Deco reincarnation) as the State Theatre.
+It was finally the United Artists Theatre, with a towering neon vertical sign much like that of several other United Artists houses, most notably the one in Berkeley.

 The theatre was entered through a long narrow lobby structure, with the auditorium occupying a large plot of ground in the center of the block.
-The UA was demolished as part of downtown redevelopment, and though the Binder & Curtis-designed Montgomery Hotel adjacent is undergoing restoration, the site of the UA Theatre has sat empty for over twenty years.
+The United Artists Theatre was closed in 1972 and was demolished as part of downtown redevelopment, and though the Binder & Curtis-designed Montgomery Hotel adjacent underwent restoration, the site of the United Artists Theatre has sat empty as a parking lot for over forty years.

 Contributed by Gary Parks